 Deadliest Catch, which follows Soviet witch Cyril Roskova as she tries to stay alive, and then is shot down and captured.

-Pararescue Witches, which follows Captain Pierre and healwitch Rachel "Red" Kelsey on SAR ops around the Bering Sea, before shifting to Germany.
+Pararescue Witches, which follows Captain William Pierce and healwitch Rachel "Red" Kelsey on SAR ops around the Bering Sea, before shifting to Germany.

-Strikers '89-1945 miniseries, which follows John Kazinski, Ice's grandfather, during his assignment to a combined unit during World War II.
+Strikers '89-1945 miniseries, which follows John Kazinski, Ice's grandfather, during his assignment to a combined unit during World War II, and his meeting with Ilyeena Nikolaeva, the woman who'll be his wife.

 Wing Woman: Katya is Frank's normal one.
 He's also been Admiral Nixon's wing a few times.